MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 ```

 ### My Windows node cannot access a NodePort service ###
-Local NodePort access from the node itself will fail.
-This is a known limitation.
-NodePort access will work from other nodes or external clients.
+Local NodePort access from the node itself may fail.
+This is a known feature gap being addressed with cumulative update KB4571748 (or later).
+NodePort access should always work from other nodes or external clients.

 ### After some time, vNICs and HNS endpoints of containers are being deleted ###
 This issue can be caused when the `hostname-override` parameter is not passed to [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/).
 To resolve it, users need to pass the hostname to kube-proxy as follows: